DunjaKlisic/twitter-sentiment-analysis/workspace/twitter-sentiment-analysis-clj/README.md

 ###Application of machine learning methods

 **Naive Bayes** classifier was used.
 Training of the classifier is executed on previously processed data, with class index set to sentiment attribute.
 Classifier is saved in a file [resources/classifier.txt] (https://github.com/DunjaKlisic/twitter-sentiment-analysis/blob/master/workspace/twitter-sentiment-analysis-clj/resources/classifier.txt).
 After the training, classifier should be able to correctly classify given status as positive or negative.
-[Weka] (http://www.cs.waikato.ac.nz/ml/weka/) and [clj-ml] (http://clj-ml.artifice.cc/doc/clj-ml.attribute-selection.html) libraries were used.
+[Weka] (http://www.cs.waikato.ac.nz/ml/weka/) and [clj-ml] (http://clj-ml.artifice.cc/doc/clj-ml.attribute-selection.html) libraries are necessary for this step.

 ###User interaction